robot5000-design/ms1-band-website/README.md

 The only issue of significance raised through the validator was issue #10.
 The 404.html code had an anchor element wrapped in a button.
 The solution was to use the anchor element only, but styled as a button.
-The other issue was a Bad value "#" for attribute "method" for both the Subscribe and Contact form elements.
-This has been left as when the form is fully functioning in future it will have a valid method.
+The other issue raised was a Bad value "#" for attribute "method" for both the Subscribe and Contact form elements.
+This had been left as a placeholder for when the form is fully functioning in future it would have a valid method.
 Right now that is beyond the scope of this project.
+So the method on both forms has been removed for now.

+Afterwards, all HTML and CSS files passed through the w3c validators without issue.

-_Chrome Dev Tools Lighthouse made a number of suggestions:_
+__Chrome Dev Tools Lighthouse made a number of suggestions:__

 - for security reasons rel="noreferrer" should be added to all external links.
   It indicates that no referrer information is to be leaked when following the link